 How much does it cost to apply for a charity worker visa UK?

-The cost of applying for a charity worker visa UK is £259.
-This fee is the same for each person applying, so including both the principal applicant and any dependants.
+The cost of applying for a charity worker visa UK is £319.
+This fee is the same for each person applying, and applies to both the main visa applicant and any dependants.

 How long does it take to get a charity worker visa?